vladdou/ms4-of-stories-shop/TESTING.md

 *19. As a shopper I want to be able to view an order confirmation after checkout so that I can verify that I didn't make any mistakes.*

-- After checkout the user is sent to a checkout success page that shows the order confirmation
+- After checkout the user is sent to a checkout success page that shows the order information

 ![user_story_19](static/README/user_stories/user-stories-19.png)

 ---

-*20. As a shopper I want to be able to recieve confirmation email after checkout so that I can keep information about my order.*
+*20. As a shopper I want to be able to receive a confirmation email after checkout so that I can keep information about my order.*

-- The user will recieve a confirmation email after the checkout is completed
+- The user will receive a confirmation email after the checkout is completed

 ![user_story_20](static/README/user_stories/user-stories-20)